waynchi/DopamineAPI_Android-Client/README.md

 1. Add the API Client to your project.
 2. Add your credtials to the API Client.
-3. Send your first initialization call.
+3. Initialize the API Client and run your app.
 4. Send your first tracking call.
 5. Define a Reward function.
 6. Pair your Reward functoin to an Action.